 The Council has already:

-- Replaced one vehicle with an electric van.
+- Replaced two vehicles with fully electric vans.
 This has proved a big success; with vehicles only moving within the town, this has reduced the use of diesel considerably, and also means we have a quiet vehicle to use in the cemetery when needed.

 - Updating the Town Council’s lights in Chandos Park with LED lights, reducing the power used

 - Plans are in place to install solar panels on the Buckingham Community Centre and Lace Hill Sports and Community Centre

 - Ensuring Town Council events are free of single-use plastics